-First of all, welcome to the new location of The Thrilling Detective Web Site.
-There are going to be a lot of growing pains, as I slowly revamp and transfer a cranky twenty-year old web site over here, transforming it into a newfangled WordPress site that will, hopefully, become an even better and more useful resource for fans of fictional private eyes and other tough guys and gals who make trouble their business — and not their hobby.”
+There are going to be a lot of growing pains, as I slowly revamp and transfer a cranky, temperamental twenty-one year old web site over here, but ultimately we’ll have a site that’s an even better and more useful resource for fans of fictional “private eyes and other tough guys and gals who make trouble their business — and not their hobby.”

-One of the most exciting new features to the site will be the comments section — I’m hoping to hear from you.
-Each post/page will have a comments section, and I hope you’ll take advantage of it to let me know how I’m doing, what I’m doing right, what I’m doing wrong, and what you would like to see here.
+One of the most exciting new features to the site will be the comments section — I’m hoping to hear from even more of you.
+Each post/page will have a comments section, and I hope you’ll take advantage, let me know how I’m doing, what I’m doing right, what I’m doing wrong, and what you would like to see here.

 ABOUT THE COVER